 In conversation with Bow Belle Bonnie McClaughlin

-A previous film Bow: Then and Now they made with boys from Bow School won an iCoCo (Institute of Community Cohesion) Award.
-It can be seen in the Film section of OurBow.com
+A previous film Bow: Then and Now made with boys from Bow School won an iCoCo (Institute of Community Cohesion) Award.

-The Geezers woud like to thank Old Ford School, and in particular Kevin ( Principal Designate) Katie (Teacher) and Josie (Teaching Assistant) for inviting us into the school and giving us their support.
+The Geezers would like to thank Old Ford School, and in particular Kevin ( Principal Designate) Katie (Teacher) and Josie (Teaching Assistant) for inviting us into the school and giving us their support.